keiraqz/anomaly-detection/README.md

 	./spark-shell

-Follow the steps of training in file: [train-shell.scala](https://github.com/keiraqz/anomaly-detection/blob/master/train-shell.scala).
-Valication is in file: [validation-shell.scala](https://github.com/keiraqz/anomaly-detection/blob/master/validation-shell.scala).
+Follow the steps of training in file: <a href= "https://github.com/keiraqz/anomaly-detection/blob/master/train-shell.scala" target="_blank">train-shell.scala</a>.
+Valication is in file: <a href= "https://github.com/keiraqz/anomaly-detection/blob/master/validation-shell.scala" target="_blank">validation-shell.scala</a>.

 ## TODO